149203/mikezetlow/README.md

 3 spaces.

+Prefer not to use `for` loops. `for..in` and `for..of` are ok.
+Recursive functions are best.

 Of course, I'll be using libraries that break these rules.
 I don't need to go through and "fix" these, just accept them.
 Disgustedly.

-The biggest rule of all:
+## The biggest rule of all

->Any dummy can write code that machines can read.
+Any dummy can write code that machines can read.
 It takes work to write code that another human can read.
 Write code that other people can reason about at a glance and will want to dive into.
 Write code that you will be happy to go back to in six months.

 ## Folder structure